powerlim2/analytics_interviews/README.md

     - Identify all customers which purchased product x
     - Identify months in which revenue exceeded $1,000
     - Calculate how much revenue was earned from customers in the US, Canada, and UKNOWN
+5. What was the last page that each member visited?

 ### Python (general)